 Kimberlite vs. Lamproite

 While kimberlite gets most of the fame, it’s not the only rock that can host diamonds.
 Lamproite, another volcanic rock, has also delivered diamonds to the surface.
-The Argyle Mine in Western Australia, famous for its rare pink diamonds, is actually hosted in lamproite.
+The Argyle Mine in Western Australia, famous for its rare pink diamonds, is hosted in lamproite.

 Lamproite magmas form slightly differently, often in areas with more complex tectonic histories.
 But just like kimberlite, they erupt quickly and bring deep-mantle materials to the surface.